pbek/QOwnNotes/doc/scripting/README.rst

 .. code:: javascript

     // show a message box
-    script.informationMessageBox("The text I want to show", "Some optional title);
+    script.informationMessageBox("The text I want to show", "Some optional title");

 Hooks